Text last updated 23 July 2017

 But the blackmailing of gay men did not go away.
 The blackmailing of gay men is now a frequent, major problem, all around the world.
 The tragedy now, for gay men in the west, is that there is simply no reason to put up with it any more.

-Despite all the reforms in law which protect gay men from discrimination in the UK, there are still many gay men who find themselves being blackmailed for money by former sexual partners or friends attempting to part them from their money in order to protect their privacy (or the feelings of their friends, family, mothers etc.) Many of them simply pay up and never report the crime.
+Despite all the reforms in law which protect gay men from discrimination in the UK, there are still many gay men who find themselves being blackmailed for money by former sexual partners or friends, or even complete strangers over the internet, attempting to part them from their money in order to protect their privacy (or the feelings of their friends, family, mothers etc.) Many of them simply pay up and never report the crime.
 If they do go public they usually find that everyone is supportive and helpful; it seems keeping quiet about it is the very worst thing you can do.
 Blackmailing is a serious crime; convicted blackmailers tend to receive prison sentences.

 Being blackmailed is so distressing, and has such an impact on you, that you really should regard it as another form of abuse, like being raped, which you would wish to avoid.